|This article was developed from concepts in the book Global Software Test Automation: Discussion of Software Testing for Executives.|

 A local lead that is part of your team, who understands the culture and communication nuances of the offshore team, can lead the project, effectively communicate progress and metrics, and help to streamline the process.
 Having non-specialized staff deal with the mountain of potential offshoring issues is at best a difficult task, which will significantly slow down that person’s job duties and lead to many potential problems.
 Having a specialized local lead to manage the outsourced effort can ultimately save time, save money, and save many hassles.

-To summarize the preceding in a simple list, the five suggested best practices for outsourcing/offshoring software testing are:
+To summarize the preceding in a simple list, the 5 suggested best practices for outsourcing/offshoring Software Testing are: